In brief

 3. Modern Beige (Sand)

 Better than plain white, warmer than grey.
-The perfect neutral base for minimalist designs or as a foundation for stamped and textured pieces.
+A useful neutral base for minimalist designs or as a foundation for stamped and textured pieces.

 - 3 Parts: Premo White